 |Curriculum links||Australian History curriculum links to our programs (225kb PDF)|

 - Introduce students to the concept of storytelling as knowledge-sharing

-- Enable students to examine and understand the purpose and uses of Aboriginal tools before European settlement through to today
+- Enable students to examine and understand the purpose and uses of Aboriginal and Torres Strait Islander tools before European settlement through to today; and

-- Assist students to explore the pre-contact lives of Aboriginal peoples prior to European settlement through the Museum's galleries.
+- Assist students to explore the pre-contact lives of Aboriginal and Torres Strait Islander peoples prior to European settlement through the Museum's galleries.

 Exploring the Museum